Poll: Americans Don't Trust What They're Hearing From Trump On Coronavirus

 Trump initially underplayed the threat of the novel coronavirus, and that appears to have affected how seriously some Americans, particularly Republicans, are taking the threat of the highly contagious virus.

 Just 40% of Republicans now say it is a real threat, down from 72% in February.
-A majority of Republicans (54%) said they think it's been blown out of proportion, more than double what it was in February (23%).
+A majority of Republicans (54%) said they think it has been blown out of proportion, more than double what it was in February (23%).

 Don't see the graphic above?
 Click here.